-Michelle Still Mehta, PhD, is a consultant, researcher, writer, and coach specializing in military spouse employment, the psychology of working life, and organizational change.
+-- Michelle Still Mehta, PhD, is a consultant, Air Force spouse, researcher, writer and coach specializing in military spouse employment, the psychology of working life and organizational change.
 Through her writing, Dr. Mehta hopes to promote open dialogue and positive culture change within the military community.
-She is also an Air Force spouse and resides with her family in the Washington, DC, area.
-Find her on Facebook.

 Keep Up With the Ins and Outs of Military Life